shariq1989/cookbook/content/recipe/Easy Qeema.md

 5. Next, add the ground beef, breaking it up with a meat chopper until it becomes finely minced.
 Cook until beef is brown, about 8 minutes.
 6. Add the tomatoes and turn up the heat until the mixture bubbles.
 Reduce the heat and simmer for another 10 minutes.
 7. Stir in the reserved potatoes, 1/2 cup cilantro, and salt, to taste.
-8. Garnish with ginger and serrano chili slices and serve with long-grain basmati rice or naan.
+8. Garnish with ginger and serrano chili slices and serve with long-grain basmati rice, paratha, or naan.

 #### ABOUT THE MEAL